 “But now,” says Job in 30:1, “they laugh at me, men who are younger than I.”

-So Job’s conclusion is that because he no longer commands the respect of those around him, that God must have withdrawn fellowship and blessing from him.
+Job decides that because he no longer commands the respect of those around him, God must have withdrawn fellowship and blessing from him.

 There are a lot of things going on behind the curtain that we, the readers of Job, are privy to that Job himself is not.
 We know about the wager God made with the adversary.
 We know that God has not pulled Himself away from Job.
 We know, as sure as we know that the old man behind the wheel of his Buick was not the one who moved; that God hasn’t moved either.

-So we should also know that the praise of men should not be the gauge by which we measure the approval of God; any more than the absence of their praise indicates His disapproval.
-But so often, we make the same mistake.
+We also know that the praise of men should not be the gauge by which we measure the approval of God; any more than the absence of their praise indicates His disapproval.

 God has not moved.
 He has not withdrawn His favor from us.
 He has not turned away from us.
 And whether we have the respect of our coworkers, our neighbors, or even our own family members or not, we can know for certain that God is still watching over us.
 His lamp still shines on our heads.
 We can still walk through the darkness by His light.
 His friendship is still upon our tent.